- > Setting up a new iPhone from scratch with Move to iOS

 To transfer your photos from Android to iPhone, simply connect your Android phone to your PC or Mac.
 Choose the photos and videos you want to move, and drag them to a folder on your computer.
 For simplicity, we would create a new folder on the Desktop called 'Photos for transfer'.

 Now plug in your iPhone to your PC or Mac, open iTunes, and click your iPhone.
 Click Photos, select the 'Sync Photos from' checkbox, and choose the folder into which you saved your photos.
 Click Apply and the photos will sync to your iPhone.

 Using Google Photos

 Alternatively, you could use Google Photos to access your Android photos and videos on iOS without having to actually save each and every file to your phone.
-To do this, first download the Google Photos app on your Android and back up your Gallery, then download the app on iOS and sign in to your Google account.
+To do this, first download the Google Photos app on your Android device and back up your Gallery.
+Then download the app on iOS and sign into your Google account.

 From here, you'll be able to access any of your photos or videos when you've got an active internet connection.
 Alternatively, you can select all your files and tap the three dot icon in the top-right to save them all to your device.

 It's a bit of a longer process as you have to upload and then download your entire gallery from the cloud, but it's easier than using iTunes.

 How to transfer music from Android to iPhone